FroeMic/TUM-IN-POM/1-lectures/01project-organisation.md

 dates, delivery location

 * Client:  individual  or  organization  that  specifies  the  requirements  and  accepts  the  project  deliverables
-* Deliverables: work product to be defined by client – documents, demonstration of requirement;
+* Deliverables: work product to be delivered to the client – documents, demonstration of requirement

-#### Explain the base project management terminology: role, task, activity, ...

-Compare advantages and disadvantages of organization forms
- Explain communication concepts
- Communicate asynchronously over Slack in your team

-Apply general meeting management guidelines

-Explain meeting management roles
- Write a project plan
- Assign roles in your team